Sofiane23i/Study-Annotation-Tool/README.md

  > pip3 install -r requirements.txt

 ## Run Study Annotation Tool
+* Download trained model, and place the unzipped files into the model directory
 * Go to src folder and run this command

  > python3 annotationgui.py